pireddag/insertGraphics/README.md

 Load the package `insertGraphics`.

-The `insertGraphics` command takes one arguments, which is the absolute or relative file paths of a file, and outputs a TeXmacs graphics.
+The `insertGraphics` command takes one argument, which is the absolute or relative file paths of a file, and outputs a TeXmacs graphics.

 The file must consist of valid Scheme commands and define a variable called `SchemeGraphics` containing the graphics specified in TeXmacs Scheme format.
 This variable is then converted into a TeXmacs tree and forwarded to TeXmacs for typesetting.